-In 2020, the Compensation Committee adopted an annual LTI grant schedule to our executive officers.
+In 2021, the Compensation Committee adopted an annual LTI grant schedule to our executive officers.
 The Compensation Committee believes in a strong pay-for-performance program and culture that encourages management to align their long-term interests with those of Everbridge's stockholders.
-To achieve this, the 2020 annual LTI grants to executives consisted of two equity vehicles:
+To achieve this, the 2021 annual LTI grants to executives consisted of two equity vehicles:

-LTI Award Type Purpose Vesting Terms RSUs (50% of Target LTI) Retain and motivate executives to drive long-term stockholder value while establishing personal ownership Time-vesting over 3 years, annual graded Up to 62.5% eligible to vest at end of the fiscal quarter after the 2 nd anniversary of grant based on preceding 8- quarter revenue compound annual growth rate ("CAGR"); PSUs (50% of Target LTI) Reward executives for the achievement of multi-year performance goals directly linked to the long-term success of the Company Up to 62.5% eligible to vest at the end of the fiscal quarter after the 3 rd anniversary of grant based on preceding 12-quarter revenue CAGR; and In order for any PSUs to vest, Everbridge must achieve a minimum of 15% 8-quarter revenue CAGR, or 12- quarter revenue CAGR, as applicable.
+LTI Award Type Purpose Vesting Terms RSUs (50% of Target LTI) Retain and motivate executives to drive long-term stockholder value while establishing personal ownership Time-vesting over 3 years, annual graded From 1.5% to 75% eligible to vest at end of the fiscal quarter after the 2 nd anniversary of grant based on preceding 8-quarter revenue compound annual growth rate ("CAGR"); PSUs (50% of Target LTI) Reward executives for the achievement of multi-year performance goals directly linked to the long-term success of the Company From 1.5% to 75% eligible to vest at the end of the fiscal quarter after the 3 rd anniversary of grant based on preceding 12-quarter revenue CAGR; and In order for any PSUs to vest, Everbridge must achieve between a 15-35% 8-quarter revenue CAGR, or 12-quarter revenue CAGR, as applicable.

-In 2020, our NEOs received LTI grants for the following amounts:
+In 2021, our NEOs received LTI grants for the following amounts: